davisidarta/topometry/docs/pbmc68k.md

-This data contains 6,437 cells with 36,601 sequenced genes each.
+This data contains 68,579 cells with 32,738 sequenced genes.
 A great deal of this is just experimental noise, so we need to perform some quality control.
 Here, we'll do the default quality-control analysis:

 ```python